cvirxsc/cvirxsc/README.md

-- 👋 Hi, I’m @cvirxsc
+- 👋 Hi, I’m @cvirxsc,from Changchun University of Science and Technology,College of Optoelectronic Engineering.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Robot,AI and computer vision.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Laser principle and optical design.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on RoboMaster and Autonomous path planning.
-- 📫 How to reach me ...
+- 📫 How to reach me ?
+Just add my QQ number :2370284467

 <!---
 cvirxsc/cvirxsc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.